 - The first time you look at the bathroom mirror in Doom 3.

 - Used in Fahrenheit, though it's only the main character's mind playing tricks on him.

 - The mirror room in Silent Hill 3.
 First blood vessels start coming out of the sink in the mirror and covering the mirror image and your reflection.
 Then the room itself gets covered in blood and starts draining your health.
-The door also locks, so you think you're permanently trapped, but you can leave once your reflection stops moving.
+The door also locks once you enter, so you think you're permanently trapped, but you can leave once your reflection stops moving.
 And you'd better take advantage of it - Heather dies if you stay in the room too long.

 - In Ib, Ib and Garry find themselves in a room at one point where the only thing they can do is to look into a mirror some distance from the door.
 Doing so reveals nothing scary, but when they turn around they find a mannequin head blocking the door.
 Trying to move the mannequin head doesn't do any good, so Ib and Garry have no choice but to look into the mirror again and see the mannequin head looking right over Garry's shoulder.

 - Nine Hours, Nine Persons, Nine Doors has one where Junpei spots a man in a gas mask in the mirror.

 - Pocket Mirror opens with the protagonist getting frightened at not seeing her reflection in the mirror.